fiwswe/desec-test-ddns/README.md

 ## Running the script
-Either run the script manually (without any parameters) or use e.g. cron(1) to run it in regular intervals.
-Don't forget tur disable this later when the test is done.
+Either run the script manually (without any parameters) or use e.g. cron(1) to run it at regular intervals.
+Don't forget to disable this later when the test is done.
 For example, runing the script every 5 minutes would require a crontab(5) entry similar to this (adjust the path to match your setup):
 `*/5	*	*	*	*	/home/username/test/desec/desec-test-ddns.sh >/dev/null`